PatrickAttankurugu/Reminos/README.md

 ## Contributors
 This project currently has no other contributor but the author.Please request to be one.

+# I will appreciate this

+I am an intermediate python developer and does not really know much.
+Please let me know how I can improve should you find any errors associated with my code.

 # TO BE BUILT WITH